jwl-7/c0de_gr1nd/python_explanations/search_first_greater_value_in_bst.md

     ```python
     result = None
     ```
-2. Descend down the tree from the root until reaching the bottom
+2. Descend the tree from the root until reaching the bottom
     ```python
     while tree:
     ```